 The war zone is stuffed with enemy soldiers and their slow-flying bullets that we can easily dodge.
 Our weapon of choice is a machine gun with unlimited ammo but we have a rocket launcher for extra firepower.
 Some buildings can be plundered by blowing off the door with dynamite which is especially useful on ammunition depots!
 We're not only on foot as vehicles can be utilised very easily.
 And what's better than the option of mowing down a few soldiers?

-The visuals are very 1980s using a clean cartoon-like style with nice details for the soldiers and buildings.
+The visuals are very 1980s using a clean cartoon style with details for the soldiers and buildings.
 It's always colourful and interesting to explore the terrain looking for enemies to blast.
 Not only that but ImageWorks didn't wimp out and employ smooth scrolling.
-The audio is great with nice sampled sounds used for the sound effects.
+The audio is great with sampled sounds used for the sound effects.
 No complaints from me.

 This is one of those games I'm glad I bought because it's excellent - fantastic fun and highly addictive without ever taking itself seriously.
 Fernandez Must Die might have zero originality but it makes up for that with bucketloads of gun-love action.
 This is an awesome Commando shooter and possibly one of my favourites for the Atari ST!!